 3. The gNB-DU sends UE CONTEXT MODIFICATION RESPONSE message by including the CG-SDT related resource configurations within the DU to CU RRC Information IE.

-4. The gNB-CU-CP sends UE CONTEXT RELEASE COMMAND message to gNB-DU.
-The gNB-CU notifies gNB-DU to keep SDT RLC config and store CG resource for SDT when UE entering RRC inactive.
+4. The gNB-CU-CP sends UE CONTEXT RELEASE COMMAND message to gNB-DU including the RRCRelease message to UE with the CG-SDT information.
+The gNB-CU notifies gNB-DU to keep the SDT RLC config and store the CG resource for SDT when the UE is entering RRC inactive with an explicit CG-SDT indicator.